forki/FSharp.Testing/README.markdown

 ### Working with F# records in C# testing code

-You can easily manipulate F# records with the following "Set/To"-syntax:
+You can easily create slightly modified F# records with the following "Set/To"-syntax:

-	var myRecord =
+	var myNewRecord =
 	  myDefaultRecord
 		.Set(p => p.Property1).To(true)
 		.Set(p => p.Property2).To("test");

 or with the following "With"-syntax:

-	var myRecord =
+	var myNewRecord =
 	  myDefaultRecord
 		.With(p => p.Property1, true)
 		.With(p => p.Property2, "test");

-Please note that this methods will mutate your F# records.
-This might break F# concepts and should not be used in production code.
+Please note that this methods will not mutate your F# records.
+Instead new record copies will be created.